 Naming Your Delivery

 Give the content a unique title in the Give your schedule a name field.
-The title is included in the file name of the data delivery.
+The title is included in the filename of the data delivery.

 Delivering to an Integrated Service

 Depending on the service, there may be additional destination-specific fields.
 These fields provide the integrated service with additional information required to perform the selected action with your data.
+See more about delivering data from integrations in the Delivering Dashboard or Query Data section of the Sharing Data Through an Action Hub documentation page.

 To see a description of the information each service requires, find your service destination in one of the lists below, and browse to the URL shown in the How to Use This Destination column.